An individual with $50,000 or less invested overseas

 Individuals with over $50,000 invested overseas OR investing on behalf of most trusts

 Your overseas income falls under the FIF rules.
 We’ve provided some general information on how this works on our tax blog, and because everyone is different, we suggest you connect Hatch to Sharesight or get an expert to help.

 On your Tax Statement in your Hatch account, we provide downloadable spreadsheets that show all of your transactions from the tax year.
 You can use these transactions to calculate the tax you need to pay using the various FIF calculations:

 If you want to do the calculations yourself, Sharesight offer FIF reporting*.

-Just sign up to an Expert plan and import your Hatch buy and sell transactions spreadsheet to get started.
+Just sign up to an Expert plan and connect Hatch to Sharesight.
 They do a bunch of magical wizardry to calculate all your dividend payments, withholding tax deducted and corporate actions.
 You can check these against the spreadsheets we provide and get the results of each of the FIF calculations out the other end.
 They also provide some helpful advice: